|

 Read more about restaurants in Porto de Galinhas.

 The nature of Porto de Galinhas can change on holiday weekends (and there is no shortage of long weekends in Brazil).
 In particular, when a holiday weekend is combined with a high-profile concert in nearby Maracaípe, hordes of partiers from Recife descend upon the city, irritating the locals and filling all available space.
 Prices soar at pousadas and hotels.
-Long lines form outside of nightclubs; read more info about the nightlife in Porto de Galinhas.
+Long lines form outside of nightclubs.

 |